truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 ## Conversion from GELI

-It is not possible to convert an existing pool from GELI to Native ZFS Encryption, however data can be migrated from a GELI encrypted Pool.
+It is not possible to convert an existing GELI encrypted pool to use Native ZFS Encryption, however data can be migrated from the GELI encrypted Pool.
 A new pool of the same size must be created and encrypted with the new Native ZFS Encryption.
 Once a pool of the same size exists, the data can the data can be migrated with ZFS send.